openzipkin/zipkin-gcp/README.md

 [![Build Status](https://travis-ci.org/GoogleCloudPlatform/stackdriver-zipkin.svg?branch=master)](https://travis-ci.org/GoogleCloudPlatform/stackdriver-zipkin)

 This project provides adapters so that Zipkin tracing libraries can be used with Google's free [Stackdriver Trace](https://cloud.google.com/trace/) distributed tracing service.
 A how-to guide and documentation are available [here](https://cloud.google.com/trace/docs/zipkin).
-If you not already using Zipkin, you may be interested in the [offical Stackdriver Trace SDKs](https://cloud.google.com/trace/api/) instead.
+If you are not already using Zipkin, you may be interested in the [offical Stackdriver Trace SDKs](https://cloud.google.com/trace/api/) instead.

 Note: Due to differences between the Zipkin data model and the Stackdriver Trace data model, only Zipkin traces that are recorded from Zipkin libraries that